pranavkantgaur/gamd_sr/README.md

 The objective is test the validity of [Miles hypothesis](https://arxiv.org/abs/2006.11287) over the intramolecular weak-force regime.
 Partial demonstration of the hypothesis by the author is [here](https://colab.research.google.com/github/MilesCranmer/symbolic_deep_learning/blob/master/GN_Demo_Colab.ipynb).

 ## Motivation
 If the hypothesis works, then we can perhaps discover potential functions for systems with only [neural network potentials](https://github.com/torchmd/torchmd-net) or [DFT based force-field](https://www.pnas.org/content/113/30/8368.short) calculations.
+If it does not work, we aim for a data-driven explanation for the same.

 ## Methodology
 For the [datasets](https://github.com/BaratiLab/GAMD?tab=readme-ov-file#data-generation) studied in the [reference paper](https://arxiv.org/abs/2112.03383) with [official implementation](https://github.com/BaratiLab/GAMD), apply Miles hypothesis for symbolic distillation of GNN: